GigaHierz/carbon-retirement-on-celo/README.md

 | :eyeglasses: Try it out and check the transaction on [Celoscan](https://alfajores.celoscan.io) :eyeglasses: |
 | ----------------------------------------------------------------------------------------------------------- |

 ## 2.4.
-Retire your TCO2s
+Retire TCO2s

-After **_Redeeming_** your pool tokens for TCO2s we will be able to retire them.
+After **_Redeeming_** our pool tokens for TCO2s we will be able to retire them.
 We can only retire **TCO2s** tokens.
 We can either choose to simply [`retire`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retire) or if we would like to retire for a third party use the [`retireFrom`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retirefrom) function.
 Lastly we can also already get a certificate created with [` retireAndMintCertificate`](https://docs.toucan.earth/toucan/dev-resources/smart-contracts/tco2#retireandmintcertificate). - [Example ABI](https://github.com/ToucanProtocol/contracts/blob/main/artifacts/staging/celo-alfajores/ToucanCarbonOffsets.json)

-The first thing we will have to do, will be to get the address of your TCO2 token.
+The first thing we will have to do, will be to get the address of our TCO2 token.
 We will have saved that as return value form `autoRedeem2` or from when we selected the tokens.
 And now we can retire our token, with adding this line of code to our redeem function.

 ```typescript
 await toucan.retire(parseEther("1.0"), tco2Address);
 ```

-Let's rename our function to `retirePoolToken` as well as the button to match the actual action that we are doing.
+Let's create a second function called `retirePoolToken` as well as a button for the retirement process.

 <details>
 <summary>Our code should look like this now: </summary>